The best long-term strategy for making money in the stock market is: “Buy low expectations and sell high expectations.”

 There are two key challenges to executing this strategy:

 2. Measure the future cash flow expectations embedded in the stock price.
+See How Our Reverse DCF Model Works for details on our how we do that.

 Understanding the expectations for future cash flows embedded in stock prices is not possible with accounting data or any ratios (e.g. P/E, EBITDA, etc) based on accounting data.
-You need a dynamic discounted cash flow model to measure the expectations embedded in stock prices.

 For more details on how we find stocks with “low expectations” as well as super-high expectations, see Investment Strategy 101.